 Yesterday at Rough Trade East, Vlautin presented his novel in a Q&A with the English writer Sarah Hall (author of The Electric Michelangelo, Daughters of the North, Haweswater).
 Chatting and joking with the audience, Vlautin showed an unexpected, hilarious aspect of his personality, besides a bright acumen.
 After the Q&A with Hall and the audience, Vlautin played a couple of songs from his repertoire.
 Here is, most certainly, an excellent writer with a brilliant sense of taste.

-For further information about Willy Vlautin and Richmond Fontaine and future events visit here.
+For further information and future events visit Willy Vlautin and Richmond Fontaine’s website here.